How is the minimum wage set and what is it for?

 Describe your case to us and we will draft a proposal for legal services to resolve it within 24 hours.
 If you then decide to entrust its solution in our hands, you have the drafting of this proposal free of charge.

 The minimum wage is set as the equivalent of a 40-hour week.
-So if you work part-time and your gross wage is CZK 14,500, then you should not argue with the minimum wage when asking your boss for a raise.
-However, if you will be on the same wage at full time, then your employer must give you a top-up to the minimum wage.
+So if you work part-time and your gross salary is CZK 14,500, then you should not argue with the minimum wage when asking your boss for a raise.
+However, if you are on the same wage at full-time, then your employer must give you the minimum wage top-up.

-On the other hand, of course, you should receive at least half of the minimum wage, i.e. at least CZK 8,650, if you work part-time.
+On the other hand, of course, you should receive at least half of the minimum wage at half-time.

 Tip: We have covered the legal obligations regarding remuneration and benefits in a separate article.